ngandrass/moodle-quiz_archiver/docs/configuration/initialconfig/pitfalls.md

    `MaxScanSize`, and `StreamMaxLength` (when using a TCP socket) inside `clamd.conf`.

+## Text is not rendered correctly

+If the text in the generated PDF files is not rendered correctly, e.g., when only rectangles are displayed instead of characters, please make sure that an extended set of base fonts is available on your server.

+If you are running Ubuntu or Debian, you can ensure this by installing the `fonts-noto` package via your package manager.

+If you are using the official Docker image, please open a bug report instead.

 ## Checking the plugin config

 If you are unsure whether there is a problem with your plugin configuration, you